MrAdhit/essi-ffmpeg/README.md

 This crate includes several examples demonstrating different use cases:

-- `basic-usage.rs`: Shows the basic usage of using this library.
+- `basic_usage.rs`: Shows the basic usage of using this library.
 - `muxing_hardware_accelerated.rs`: Demonstrates muxing with hardware acceleration.
 - `muxing_multiple_output.rs`: Shows how to mux multiple outputs.
 - `override_ffmpeg_download_directory.rs`: Illustrates how to override the default FFmpeg download directory.